 Eurovision Song Contest 1984

-The host country, Luxemburg, had problems finding a suitable venue.
-In the end, RTL decided to hold the contest in the tiny Théâtre Municipal and as a consequence, only VIPs, press and members of each country's delegation were allowed in.
+- The host country, Luxembourg, initially had problems finding a suitable venue.
+RTL decided to hold the contest in the tiny Théâtre Municipal and as a consequence, only VIPs, press and members of each country's delegation were allowed in.

 - The presenter of the show, Desirée Nosbusch, was only 19 years old when she presented the contest

 - Booing from the audience can be heard after the UK entry had been performed.
 There are different theories as to why this happened.
 One explanation is that it was revenge for the actions of some English football fans who had rioted in Luxembourg prior to the contest.
 Another possible reason was the use of off-stage backing singers which gave the impression that the performers on-stage were miming their vocals.